Quasinormal mode spectrum of the AdS black hole with the Robin boundary condition: Introduction

-In this paper, we will focus on the quasinormal mode spectrum of the scalar field in the Schwarzschild-AdS$_4$ spacetime with the Robin boundary condition.
-If a black hole is perturbed, the perturbation will be dissipated into the horizon.
+In this paper, we will focus on the quasinormal mode spectrum of a scalar field in the Schwarzschild-AdS$_4$ spacetime with the Robin boundary condition\kozuka{, while in most previous studies, QNM spectra of scalar fields were studied with the Dirichlet boundary condition (for example, see \cite{PhysRevD.68.044024,PhysRevD.66.044009,PhysRevD.107.024023}). } If a black hole is perturbed, the perturbation will be dissipated into the horizon.
 The relaxation process of the black hole perturbation is characterized by a complex-valued eigenfrequency called the quasinormal mode (QNM) frequency~\cite{Chandrasekhar:1975zza}.
 (See~\cite{Kokkotas:1999bd,Berti:2009kk,Konoplya:2011qq} for reviews.)
 In the view of the AdS/CFT, certain asymptotically AdS black holes are considered as gravitational duals of thermal states in dual field theories and quasinormal mode spectra of AdS black holes have information about the equilibration of the thermal states~\cite{Horowitz:1999jd}.
 It has also been proposed that the QNM spectrum corresponds to poles of the retarded Green function of the thermal quantum field theory~\cite{Birmingham:2001pj,Son:2002sd,Kovtun:2005ev}.
 Especially, if there is an unstable mode in the gravitational theory, (i.e., if a QNM frequency is in the upper half of the complex plane), it indicates the instability of the thermal state and existence of a new stable phase in the dual field theory.

 This paper is organized as follows.
 In section~\ref{toy}, we consider the ordinary wave equation in $(1+1)$ dimension with the Robin boundary condition as a toy example.
 Studying the normal mode spectrum, we explicitly show that there is an unstable mode for a certain window of the Robin parameter $\kappa$.
 In section~\ref{setup}, we study the QNM spectrum of the scalar field with the Robin boundary condition.
 We take the Schwarzschild-AdS$_4$ spacetime with flat horizon as the background.
 Section~\ref{conc} is devoted to the conclusion.
 In appendix, the detail of the numerical computation of the QNM is summarized.